hexian000/kcptun-libev/README.md

 ## Features

-- Secure: For proper use of the cryptography library.
+- Secure: For proper integration of the cryptography methods.
 - Fast: No muxer, one TCP connection to one KCP connection with 0 RTT connection open.
-- Proper: This implement will tick KCP on demand, no unnecessary lag introduced.
+- Proper: KCP will be updated on demand, no unnecessary lag introduced.
-- Simple: Without FEC craps
+- Simple: Without FEC craps.
-- Morden: Full IPv6 support
+- Morden: Full IPv6 support.
-- Dynamic IP aware: dynamic IP address and UDP hole punching are supported
+- Dynamic IP aware: Dynamic IP address and UDP hole punching are supported.
+- Configurable: Encryption can be completely disabled or even excluded from build
+- Compatible: Compliant with ISO C standard.

 There is a previous implementation of [kcptun](https://github.com/xtaci/kcptun) which is written in Go.

 Compared to that, kcptun-libev should be much more lightweight.
-The main executable is less than 100KiB on most platforms and it also have a much lower cpu/mem usage.
+The main executable is around 100KiB on most platforms\* and it also have a much lower cpu/mem usage.

+*\* Some required libraries are dynamically linked, see runtime dependencies below.*

 ## Security